Braumski/odin-tic-tac-toe/README.md

 ```

 It created a new variable that checked whose turn it was, and then returned the exact data needed to make the code execute correctly no matter whose turn it was.

+### Footnote

+I spent way too much time on this project, but I'm happy with how it turned out.